nearform/optic-expo/README.md

 ## Store release Guide

-The android app is published to the play store once the release workflow is run.
+The Android app is published to the Play Store once the release workflow is run.

 For the iOS version, please follow [this guide](IOS_RELEASE.md)